RonaldGarcia02/Predicting-Flight-Delays/README.md

 - `flights_with_pred reduced_for_git.csv`:
   Contains the final dataset with model predictions (`prediction` = 0 or 1) and `prob_delayed` score for future deployment or visualization in Power BI. reduced size for git.

-- `flightsjan2025.csv`:
-  CSV File containing all the original flight information used in the beginning of the notebook.

-- `noaa_weather_2025/`:
-  Full set of NOAA weather files initially downloaded and processed.

 ## 🔮 Prediction Function

 The notebook includes a `predict_delay()` function for custom inputs: